‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 he made peace again with the crows and lived and traded among them

-So bear claw, virgin or gay, you're going virgin.
+So bearclaw, virgin, or gay, you're going virgin.

 Just from the description of breasts, yes.
+Okay.

 Yeah, it's a lot like that.
+They feel like bags of sand.

 He's like, I was dating this one squaw in the Niagara Falls area.
+You wouldn't know her.

 You never met her.

-What piece of memorability would you want or not want from this movie?
+What piece of memorabilia would you want or not want from this movie?
+Dad, very important question for you.

+I think the 50 caliber hawker.
 I had that as well.

 That's just, I mean, imagine if that was like right there, right now.
+It's like the gun.

 I liked his red coat that he wears when it's on the warmer side of

 things, but you'd have to really delouse that, get the smell out.
+My second choice was the beautiful coat that Swan made for me.

 Oh, the bear coat.
+That's awesome.

-Dad was a little sweet on Swan.
+That was a little sweet on Swan.

+Jesus.
 I did like her.

+I think that's a good question.
 Just don't leave your family alone on the range.

 There is a good quote, though.